fusionjs/fusionjs/fusion-plugin-react-redux/README.md

 [![Build status](https://badge.buildkite.com/b1165dac1a1aea4fee2d97e52c74f5101efeed82f6907bb16c.svg?branch=master)](https://buildkite.com/uberopensource/fusion-plugin-react-redux?branch=master)

-Integrates React and Redux to a FusionJS application
+Integrates React and Redux to a Fusion.js application

 It handles creating your store, wrapping your element tree in a provider, and serializing/deserializing your store between server and client.